 Stoneface briefly had the upper hand, as the Falcon had no experience with his brand-new Wakandan flying apparatus.
 But the criminals were soon taken down.

 Stoneface stayed for but months in Nigerian prisons.
-His influence got him free, a fake ID, and the opportunity to convert his Nigerian assets into jewellery to carry.
+His influence meant freedom, a fake ID, and the opportunity to convert his Nigerian assets into jewellery to carry.

 By 1981, he was back in New York City and working on a new scheme.